 Symptoms to Look For:

-While it can be tricky to really know whether your pet is a candidate for care from an animal chiropractor, that doesn’t mean you shouldn’t be aware of the signs of joint and spinal issues.
+It can be tricky to tell whether your pet is a candidate for care from an animal chiropractor, but being aware of the signs of joint and spinal issues can help.
 Some symptoms that Dr. Malensek notes are “limping, stiffness and a decreased interest in movement or usual activity.”
 If you see these signs, the first step is to see your veterinarian to rule out any other causes and to determine if the decreased mobility or change in routine is due to a back problem.

 What to Expect During a Chiropractic Exam